gscrow/dressipi-com/_posts/2021-02-11-secrets-to-success-how-to-optimize-your-email-revenue.markdown

 If you can speak to each customer at the right time, with as relevant a message as possible and a selection of products that really work for that customer then you’ll start to reap the benefits.

-At Dressipi, we test our personalised emails against all other BAU and segmented emails and consistently outperform by significant margins, by up to 2-3x (revenue per email sent).
+At Dressipi, we test our personalized emails against all other BAU and segmented emails and consistently outperform by significant margins, by up to 2-3x (revenue per email sent).

 <p style="text-align:center"><img style="margin-left: 0px; width: 500px;" alt="Graphic showing 200% uplift in revenue per email sent" src="/uploads/1st2nd_3.PNG"/></p>